 Explaining.
-Please post the above message to Canvas and also talk to your students about what Progress Reports are and what they do.
+Please post the above message to Canvas and your syllabus and also talk to your students about what Progress Reports are and what they do.
 Let them know when they might expect them from you, and how they can access and read them.
 (Instructions for students are included above.)

 Submitting.
 Instructors can submit a progress report or alert for a student at any time by selecting Navigate on the Faculty/Staff tab of the UWM homepage (a tutorial is available here).
 To participate in the campaign, please follow the link in the invitation email you received.
 When writing the reports, please provide a level of detail that will be helpful to students, advisors, success coaches, and the Student Success Center.

 Routing.
+New progress report reasons that reinforce positive course performance are received by students directly.
 When someone submits a progress report on a student that is struggling academically, that student and their advisor both receive a notification from Navigate.
 When logged in to Navigate, the student and the advisor will both see the “Reason” you selected (e.g., “Missing Work”) and any explanation you provided.
 In addition, if you chose to refer the student to a resource, that office will reach out to the student.
-This chart shows how Progress Reports are routed:
+This chart shows how such progress reports are routed:

 Instructors and others may also submit an “Alert,” which leads the assigned office to create a case and reach out to the student:

 Reaching Out.
 The advisors in your school or college will be contacting many of the students who receive Progress Reports that suggest they may be in danger of poor academic performance; how that is defined may vary by school or college.